-C1 First-time, first-year, (freshmen) students.
-Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 3590 C1 Total first-time, first-year (freshman) women who applied 5338 C1 Total first-time, first year (freshman) who did not report gender who applied 7 C1 Total first-time, first-year (freshman) men who were admitted 2477 C1 Total first-time, first-year (freshman) women who were admitted 3607 C1 Total first-time, first year (freshman) who did not report gender who were admitted 2 C1 Total full-time, first-time, first-year (freshman) men who enrolled 629 C1 Total part-time, first-time, first-year (freshman) men who enrolled 4 C1 Total full-time, first-time, first-year (freshman) women who enrolled 659 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1 C1 Total full-time, first-time, first-year (freshman) who did not report gender who enrolled 1 C1 Total part-time, first-time, first-year (freshman) who did not report gender who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 3,866 C1 Total first-time, first-year (freshman) women who applied 5,768 C1 No Response 4 C1 Total first-time, first-year (freshman) men who were admitted 2,882 C1 Total first-time, first-year (freshman) women who were admitted 4,305 C1 No Response 1 C1 Total full-time, first-time, first-year (freshman) men who enrolled 541 C1 Total part-time, first-time, first-year (freshman) men who enrolled 3 C1 Total full-time, first-time, first-year (freshman) women who enrolled 626 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1